-The St. Francis Emmaus Center is part of St. Bryce Missions Love in Action programming in Costa Rica.
-The center provides a safe, comfortable place for Cabecar mothers, who must journey long hours on foot to have access to medical care, in the days just before and after the birth of a child or in the event of the hospitalization of a child.
+The St. Francis Emmaus Center is a medical and pregnancy waiting hostel .
+The hostel is part of St. Bryce Mission’s love in action response to a great need for at risk indigenous women and children who live far from accessible roads or medical care.
+The center provides a safe, comfortable place for Cabecar mothers, who must journey long hours on foot to have access to medical care, in the days or weeks before and after the birth of a child or in the event of the hospitalization of a child.
 Additionally, the St. Francis Emmaus Center provides health education workshops and resources for Cabecar mothers.

 A Story of Success, Making a Difference and Saving Lives: